 BMD Northcliffe SLSC

 BMD Northcliffe Surf Life Saving Club was established in 1947 as a volunteer lifesaving club patrolling the beach just south of Surfers paradise on the Gold Coast.
-Over the years, BMD Northcliffe has developed into one of Australia’s premier Surf Life Saving Clubs, being undefeated at the Australian Surf Life Saving Club Championship point score since 2004.
+Over the years, BMD Northcliffe has developed into one of Australia’s premier Surf Life Saving Clubs having won the past ten Australian Surf Life Saving Club Championship point score titles.

 The first clubhouse was built in the 1937/38 season.
 It must have been an impressive sight in those days, a two-storey structure in the midst of sand dunes.
 While the view of the ocean hasn’t changed, the current clubhouse is a far cry from the 1930’s when that dedicated group of young men from Brisbane chose Broadbeach as the one spot on the Gold Coast to patrol.